selvarajsathish/python-training/README.md

 # Python Training
-	This hithub repository created for learning the **python** programming language. here i will commit the execise program provided by **Mr.Rengaraj**.
+	This hithub repository created for learning the python programming language. here I will commit the execise program provided by Mr.Rengaraj

 # Prerequisites:
 	1.Need one laptop or desktop